Social, mobile, desktop, print.

 A sample of print and digital styles we’ve defined for a variety of standard charting and mapping that we tackle on a daily basis, netting 12 to 15 individual graphics each week, plus projects.

-I created the Star Tribune’s first digital graphics styleguide with color and type styles around 2019, and we’ve adjusted over time with advances in our technology, but the core identity remains the same for daily work.
+I created the Star Tribune’s first digital graphics style guide with color and type styles around 2019, and we’ve adjusted over time with advances in our technology, but the core identity remained the same for daily work.

 A font style comparison chart showing different font styles and weights.
 Bold, regular, and large examples include Populist Display Bold, Extrabold, and Label.